 Current information on emergency measures at the Faculty of Social Studies in connection with the spread of Coronavirus

-The RED color of the traffic light currently applies at FSS
+The WHITE color of the traffic light currently applies at FSS

 - MU is operating following the university traffic-light system.
-The risk assessment level is currently YELLOW.
+The risk assessment level is currently WHITE.